tmax818/java_september23/NOTES.md

 **interpreted**
 : read and executed line by line.
-      - interpreter translation real time
+: like an interpreter translation real time

 **compiled**
 : translated all at once before the code is executed, at compile time, and produce a build of the entire code before executing it at runtime.